‘RHOA’ Star Kenya Moore Shows Off Baby Bump On Instagram

 “We will definitely be welcoming a boy or girl in late this year,” Moore said at the Season 10 reunion.
 “Oh, my God, I said that!
 I don’t want to talk about the details because I’m still very nervous about everything so I want to get past a safe place.”

-Unfortunately, many, including her former co-stars, felt that this was a bid to get back onto the show and a ploy for attention and story lines.
+Unfortunately, many, including her former co-stars, felt that this was a bid to get back onto the show and a ploy for attention and storylines.

 Fan speculation has run rampant, with some accusing Moore of using a surrogate and faking her baby bump to hide it.
 After she began posting images of herself with a baby bump, fans started accusing her of trying to get away with the fake pregnancy by wearing a belly prosthetic.